 "This partnership was a no-brainer for us.
 We have been hearing our customer's frustrations with third parties throughout COVID, and Onfleet was the perfect partner to deliver a solution.," said Appfront co-founder Ori Weisler.

-With every restaurant delivery's unique needs, the partnership between Appfront and Onfleet will provide an all-in-one solution that communicates effectively to the guest and is entirely manageable for the restaurant.
-Move over third-parties, delivery options are now more optimized, integrated, and tailored to your business and customers.
-Dinner will be delivered...soon!
+The partnership between Appfront and Onfleet will provide an all-in-one solution enables effective communication and is entirely manageable on the business side.
+Move over third-parties, delivery options are now more optimized, integrated, and tailored to your business and customer's needs.
+Discover how Appfront can help you take your delivery services to the next level today.